Who should I contact if I have questions?

 If you are interested in planting a kit on working lands, you may also want to seek assistance from your local Soil and Water Conservation District or the NRCS.

-I do not live in Oregon.
+I do not live in Oregon (or Vancouver, WA).
 Am I eligible for a kit?

-Unfortunately, we can only provide these kits to people who will be planting them in Oregon’s Willamette Valley and the Klamath-Siskiyou region of SW Oregon.
+Oregon habitat kits are available only in select regions of the state listed on this webpage.
 See our habitat kit program webpage for information on kit programs in other parts of the country.

 How can I support the Xerces habitat kit program?